Skip to Main Content

 You will then need to authorise the connection between your EndNote Click account and your EndNote Online account.

-Prompt to authorise connection between EndNote Click and EndNote Online.
+Menu giving user the option to Authorize a link between Click and EndNote Online.

 Once authorised, you will then be prompted to select which group in your EndNote Online library you would like to add the reference and PDF to.

-Prompt to choose which EndNote Online group to add reference and PDF to.
+Menu option to select EndNote Web group to export reference to.

 The reference and PDF will then be pushed to your EndNote Online account (note that this won't automatically open your EndNote Online library).
 With the connection between your EndNote Click and EndNote Online accounts now established, the next time you want to push an article reference and PDF into EndNote Online you will notice that your EndNote Click menu has updated with an embedded option to select a group from your EndNote Online library to push the reference and PDF into.